 Our Karate classes in Upper Norwood are prepared for many types of people, usually one of these three: Those that would like to learn a new self-defense skill or hobby which hopefully keeps them in shape People who are seriously interested in learning Karate & People that wish to develop the capacity to protect themselves and increase their confidence in day to day life We can assist men, women and children of every age irrespective of their experience or natural ability.

 Karate practice (Upper Norwood ) – Our Karate Classes in Upper Norwood

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-  We bring these 3 activities together to bring you a complete Karate tuition experience in Upper Norwood .
+We bring these three activities together to bring a complete Karate tuition experience in Upper Norwood .